erigones/esdc-docs/user-guide/howto/access-zone.rst

         [root@demo-access easy-rsa] ./easyrsa gen-req firstname.lastname
         [root@demo-access easy-rsa] ./easyrsa sign-req client firstname.lastname

+    .. note:: You can optionally append a ``nopass`` parameter to the ``./easyrsa gen-req firstname.lastname`` command in order to create a client's private key without a passphrase.
+This may be suitable for a server-to-server VPN connection and you should protect the private key by other means.

 * Create a VPN client configuration.
 Please add the content of client's certificate and key to the configuration.